Erickson-Lopez/Engineering-Portfolio/README.md

 ## 🚧 Projects In Development

 > _Live updates on what I’m building, tinkering with, or fixing.
-Each project has its own update feed—scroll to see the progress!_
+Each project has its own update feed—scroll to see the progress!
+(NOTE - Everything from here is an ongoing work in progress)_

 ---